Arts Corps revolutionizes arts education by igniting the creative power of young people through culturally engaging learning experiences.

 Three core values shape and define our work at all levels of the organization, from the classroom to the boardroom.

-Collaboration: Working together is at the center of how we approach our work.
+Community: We intentionally collaborate with the understanding that through meaningful collaboration we build community.
+Working together is at the center of how we approach our work.
 Our best work and greatest insights are realized through the collective wisdom of diverse points of view coming together around shared goals.
-Collaboration requires communication, flexibility, humility and accountability.
-Collaboration is reflected at all levels of the organization, from the relationship of students and their teaching artist to the relationship of Arts Corps with our program partners and peers, as well as among our teaching artists and staff.

 “Politicians don’t bring people together.
 Artists do.”
 TYA today: Voices Against Hate feature by James Miles, 2017